andersparslov/bert-for-memes/README.md

 ```
 make data
 ```
-- data will be stored in ./data
+- processed data will be stored in ./data/processed
 ### Train the model:
 - initialize wandb logging first
 ```